INMAS-Math/Workshop-01/README.md

 ### Windows Computers

 Click on the Windows Icon and search through the applications installed on your computer and open via the Anaconda Icon, which should look like this icon.
-Alternatively, you can type *anaconda-navigator* in the search tool located in the task bar.
+Alternatively, you can type *anaconda-navigator* in the search tool located in the task bar (notice that, by default, a search is not case sensitive on Windows).

 ![Anaconda](images/Picture4.png)